Wisconsin

 GLSC Deepwater Science Program delivers annual reports, presentations to Great Lakes fishery managers at annual Lake Committee Meetings

-Delivering Information to Fishery Managers in the Great Lakes Basin.
+[ad_1] Delivering Information to Fishery Managers in the Great Lakes Basin.
 Scientists working within the GLSC Deepwater Science Program delivered their annual reports and presentations at the Great Lakes Fishery Commission’s (GLFC) annual Lake Committee Meetings in Ypsilanti, Michigan, March 25-29, 2019.
-The Lake Committee Meetings are a forum for state, tribal, and provincial fishery management …
+The Lake Committee Meetings are a forum for state, tribal, and provincial fishery …

 Read moreGLSC Deepwater Science Program delivers annual reports, presentations to Great Lakes fishery managers at annual Lake Committee Meetings